Advertisement

 When hoof trimming is complete, ask your farrier how healthy they think the hooves are and whether they recommend anything to improve them.
 Some, for example, may recommend applying an ointment to help with their condition and prevent them becoming brittle.

-Remember that regularly trimmed hooves are stronger and healthier, and horses with a routine hoof trimming schedule stay sound for longer, so it’s important to keep your horse’s farrier appointments whether your horse is shod or barefoot.
+Remember it’s important to keep your horse’s farrier appointments whether your horse is shod or barefoot.
 Overgrown hooves cause horses, ponies, donkeys and all equines pain, affect hoof balance and in some cases, particularly welfare cases, prevent the animal from walking properly.

 Get a free Le Mieux Hat Silk when you subscribe!